 The first step in any winemaking process, harvest takes place when the sugar levels in the wine are just right.
 We harvest a majority of our vineyard by machine, and reserve picking by hand for specific varietals that require it.

 After hand-sorting to remove leaves, most harvested grapes go through the destemming process.
 We use a machine that removes the berries from the stems, then passes them though a crusher.

 Not all grapes are pressed right away.
 The time-line varies depending on the type of grape, and the type of fermentation our winemaker is looking to achieve.
 White wine grapes are pressed, then added to tanks for fermentation with or without their skins (depending on the variety).
 Red wine grapes usually retain their skins for the fermentation process, and are pressed afterwards.

 For aging our red wines, and to briefly ferment a few of our white wines, we use oak barrels from France, Hungary and the United States.
 Oak barrel aging can have a profound effect on the resulting color, flavor, tannin profile and texture of the wine.
-We use our barrels for 3-5 years before recycling them, or using them for aging our Port.
-Our red wines spend up to 2 years in the barrels before bottling.
+We typically use our barrels for approximately 3 to 5 years before recycling them, or using them for aging our Port.
+Our red wines may spend up to 2 years in the barrels before bottling.

 After our wines have been aged to perfection in the tank or barrel, we bottle them on-site.
 Just like every other step of our winemaking process, we pay close attention to cleanliness so the natural flavors are preserved.
 The bottles are filled, corked, capsuled and labeled right here on property.
 The process of grape to glass is complete, and a new bottle of Ponte wine is ready to be enjoyed!